Volcan4436/JoyControl-Script-Database/README.md

 To Do List:

-- Make Wiki Guides on how to use each Script
+- Make Wiki Guides on how to use each Script.
-- Make a Script Making Guide
+- Make a Script Making Guide.
-- Recruit More Developers
+- Recruit More Developers.